florian-beetz/bachelor-thesis/thesis.md

 : Access modifiers and their associated scopes [@Mac2017] {#tbl:access}

-JPMS aims at exactly these needs of large Java applications: reliable configuration and strong encapsulation [@Clark2017].
++JPMS aims at exactly these needs of large Java applications: reliable configuration and strong encapsulation [@Clark2017].

 Modules have to explicitly declare which packages they make available to other modules and which modules they are dependent on [@Mac2017].
 Packages that are not exported by a module can not be used in other modules.
-This clearly separates public API from code that is intended for internal use only.
+This clearly separates public +API from code that is intended for internal use only.
 Consequently internal code can also change freely without worrying about introducing breaking changes.